dmk1111/AMP_Q4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.3.

+## Backend and Development server

+Run `npm run dev` to start backend from `mock-server` folder on `localhost:3004` and webpack dev-server on `http://localhost:4200/` with only one command.

+Don't forget to install dependencies for both frontend and backend first.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.